YOURLS/website/src/development/examples/public-prefix.md

-# Example plugin : Public Prefix-N-Shorten
+# Example plugin: Public Prefix-N-Shorten

 Redirect all the "Prefix n' Shorten" URLs (eg `https://sho.rt/https://somelongurl.com/`) to a public interface instead of the admin area.